 Some moms can feel their babies move as early as 13-16 weeks from the start of their last period.
 These first fetal movements are called quickening and are often described as flutters.
 It may be difficult to determine whether this feeling is gas or your baby’s movements, but soon you will begin to notice a pattern.
 First-time moms may not feel these movements as early as second-time moms.

 Some moms, especially those in their first pregnancy, may not feel movement until 18-20 weeks.
-Remember that each woman and each pregnancy is different, so you may not feel movement as early as another woman.
+Remember that each woman and every pregnancy is different, so you may not feel movement as early as another woman.
 There is a broad range of when the first detection of movement can be felt, ranging from 13-25 weeks.

 Why does my baby move?

 As your baby is continuing to develop he/she will stretch and flex his/her limbs.
 As you get further along in your pregnancy, you will begin to feel more obvious movements, such as kicking, punching, and rolling.
 Your baby may also move as he/she responds to noise or to your emotions.
-If your baby finds a position that you are in to be uncomfortable, he/she may also begin to squirm.
-Certain foods you eat could also cause your baby to be more active, and you may notice that he/she follows a sleeping/waking cycle.
+If your baby finds a position you are in to be uncomfortable, he/she may also begin to squirm.
+Certain foods you eat can also cause your baby to be more active, and you may notice he/she follows a sleeping/waking cycle.

 How often should my baby move?

 As you get further along in your pregnancy, you will need to keep track of how often your baby moves each day.
-Sometime in the third trimester you may notice that your baby’s movements are more frequent and vigorous and occur in a regular pattern.
+Sometime in the third trimester, you may notice your baby’s movements are more frequent and vigorous and occur in a regular pattern.
 However, although movements are still regular, they may change towards the end of the third trimester because the baby is bigger and more restricted in the uterus.
-Talk with your doctor if you notice a decrease in your baby’s movements.
+Talk with your doctor, if you notice a decrease in your baby’s movements.